RFC Idea: The AI-to-AI Handoff Protocol (AAHP)

 LOG.md # Append-only session journal (REQUIRED)

-CONVENTIONS.md # Project-specific rules and patterns (OPTIONAL)
+CONVENTIONS.md # Project-specific rules for all agents (OPTIONAL)

 TRUST.md # Trust provenance registry (OPTIONAL)